apache/eventmesh-site/docs/sdk-java/02-http.md

 ## Using Curl Command

-You can also publish/subscribe event without eventmesh SDK.
+You can also publish/subscribe event without EventMesh SDK.

 ### Publish